 You are the one who made the decision to spend your bonus and/or raise rather than fund your retirement account, savings account, or emergency fund.

 It is all on you for living above your means, and you have no one but the person looking back at you in the mirror for where you are at this very minute.

-Obviously this is not the same for everyone, but for the great many people who brought their current money woes upon themselves, this presents an excellent opportunity to learn something about yourselves and about money.
+Obviously, this is not the same for everyone, but for a great many people who brought their current money woes upon themselves, this presents an excellent opportunity to learn something about yourselves and about money.